 The Voices of British Child Migrants (working title)

-The project The Voices of British Child Migrants analyses the role of children's voices in history as well as the political and scientific process of coming to terms with the past with the example of the British child migrant schemes to Australia and Canada.
+The project The Voices of British Child Migrants analyses children's voices in history using the example of the British child migrant schemes to Australia and Canada (1869-1967).

 Nature of the project: